 One of the oldest operating distilleries in Scotland – and its most easterly – Glen Garioch (pronounced Geery in the ancient Doric dialect still spoken in these parts) has been making its mighty malt in the quaint and historic market town of Oldmeldrum, near Aberdeen in North East Scotland, ever since 1797.
 Shielded from the world’s prying eyes, deep in the fertile ‘Granary of Aberdeenshire’, and only ever produced in small, precious batches, Glen Garioch is a rare find indeed, but warmly appreciated by those who like a hearty Highland malt, non chill-filtered as nature intended, with a wholesome maltiness, honeyed sweetness and delicious creamy texture to savour.

 Set amidst the ancient Royal Forest and Park of Drum, on the periphery of Royal Deeside, Drum Castle combines medieval history, Jacobean romance and Victorian opulence to striking effect, within easy reach of Aberdeen.
 Dating from the 13th century, the castle was owned by the Irvine family for over 650 years.
-A Scottish stronghold and hunting lodge with one of the finest libraries in any Scottish castle, now home to around 3,000 volumes, some of which date back to the 1500s).
+A Scottish stronghold and hunting lodge with one of the finest libraries in any Scottish castle, with over 4,000 volumes in total at drum (some of which date back to the 1500s).

 There is also a muniment room holding documents dating back to 1323.
 Outside the Castle, the 411-acre estate includes historic gardens with a human sundial.
 The Old Wood of Drum, an ancient oak woodland, is designated as a Site of Special Scientific Interest.
-Drum Castle Website.